-- 20. The open-record public hearing for the application occurred on June 12, 2023, wherein the undersigned Examiner presided, and all persons wishing to provide comments were heard, providing testimony under oath.
-The Examiner visited the site of the Goose Ridge Estates II preliminary plat on the day of the hearing and in following weeks, including public roads leading to and from the vicinity of the plat, and is familiar with the larger Badger Mountain South area from previous visits in connection with other applications over the last few years. - 21.
-The only member of the public who spoke, Ms. Nicholson, expressed hopes that conditions addressing parks and minimum distance from open space already included in the original Preliminary Plat approval would carry forward, and that block parks might be possible.
-Her concerns should be adequately addressed, because Condition of Approval "G" from the original Preliminary Plat approval will continue to apply, addressing the "3-block" proximity from a park or other type of open space.
-The same language is included as Condition "G" for this Decision. - 22.
+- 16. The open-record public hearing for the application occurred on July 14, 2023, wherein the undersigned Examiner presided, and all persons wishing to provide comments were heard, providing testimony under oath.
+The Examiner visited the site of the South Orchard preliminary plat on the day of the hearing, including public roads leading to and from the vicinity of the plat, and is familiar with the larger Badger Mountain South area from previous visits in connection with other applications over the last few years. - 17.
+The only member of the public who spoke, a County-resident (Mr. Myers), had general questions about how surrounding roads might be developed, which were satisfactorily addressed by Mr. Sweeney.
+No one appeared during the public hearing to oppose the pending application. - 18.
 The Staff Report and recommendation of approval includes a number of specific findings and conditions that partially establishes how the underlying application for Major Revisions to the preliminary plat as conditioned, can satisfy provisions of applicable law, be consistent with the city's Comprehensive Plan, and designed or conditioned to comply with applicable development standards and guidelines.
-It points out some requirements found in the LUDR that must be satisfied before any phase can be granted final plat approval. - 23.
+It points out some requirements found in the LUDR that must be satisfied before any phase can be granted final plat approval. - 19.
+During the public hearing, the applicant asked that a single condition addressing timing of full road improvements for portions of Morningside Parkway be removed (proposed condition 26 in the Staff Report.
+The Examiner finds and concludes that language in that proposed condition is confusing, and that the applicant appears to be asking that proper major changes to original conditions of approval should not be imposed, except for those that might be warranted by the limited increase in total lots, and final reviews of recent transportation studies.
+In any event, the Examiner revised the proposed condition, so it allows the developer to request approval from the Public Works Director to adjust timing of some frontage improvements along Morningside.
+(See final Condition of Approval No. 26).
 Conditions of approval have been added or modified by the Examiner to ensure that all staff and future developer representatives fully understand and appreciate that the burden is on the applicant to show compliance with applicable provisions of the LUDR and the Richland Municipal Code at every stage of development, whether or not such provisions are enumerated or referenced in the approved preliminary plat plans, in the staff report, or in this Decision.